unnus/unnus/content/podcast/season-one/healthcare-seo-with-codrin-arsene.md

 Codrin:

 That's it.
-I mean, I everybody should know I read every single email I receive. you can just send me notice c@digitalauthority.me, or just go to the website or add me on LinkedIn.
+I mean, I everybody should know I read every single email I receive. you can just send me notice   c@digitalauthority.me or just go to the website or add me on LinkedIn.
 I may not answer to every email I get but I will always read every single email in my inbox.

 Sliman: